Calling All App State Student Artists!

-- The UTS staff, including Lab managers and current tutors, will vote on a gallery of submitted artwork for consideration.
-Eleven pieces will be selected for for decor in the University Tutoring In-Person Lab space, Room 208 D. D. Dougherty.
+- The UTS staff, including Lab managers and current tutors, as well as any App State student who has utilized UTS services this Fall 2020, will have the opportunity to vote on a gallery of submitted artwork for consideration.
+Eleven pieces will be selected for decor in the University Tutoring In-Person Lab space, Room 208 D. D. Dougherty.
 Of the works chosen, the original artwork will remain with the creator, and the image will be digitized for reproduction on aluminum panels for consistent presentation in the space.

-- The timeline is as follows: Submissions will be accepted (via this web page) beginning Monday, January 13, 2020 and the submission window closing on Friday, February 28th.
-Voting will take place the following week, prior to Spring Break, and selected artists will be notified by 5:00 PM on Friday, March 6th.
+- Submissions will be accepted (via this web page) beginning Monday, January 13th, 2020 until Friday, February 28th, 2020..
+Voting will take place the following week (prior to Spring Break) and selected artists will be notified by 5:00 PM on Friday, March 6th.
+A limit of 3 submitted works per student will be allowable.

 Submission Guidelines for Artwork: